isw-kudos/kudos-docs/docs/boards/connections/widgets-on-prem.md

 Select:

-  - Use IBM Connections specific tags
+  - Use HCL Connections specific tags
   - Opened by default

 Select the following Prerequisites: